 Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

-DNSING WITH THE STARS: You have shell access to compromised a Kubernetes pod at the bottom of this page, and your next objective is to compromise other internal services further.
-As a warmup, utilize DNS scanning to uncover hidden internal services and obtain the flag.
-We have "loaded your machine with dnscan to ease this process for further challenges.
+DNSING WITH THE STARS: You have shell access to a compromised Kubernetes pod at the bottom of this page, and your next objective is to compromise other internal services further.
+As a warmup, use DNS scanning to uncover hidden internal services and obtain the flag.
+The challenge provides dnscan to make this easier in later stages.

 ip addr